topper-123/Articles/New-interesing-data-types-in-Python3.rst

 New interesting data structures in Python 3
 =============================================

 Python 3 is no longer new.

-In fact, recently, it was celebrated that it's 3000 days old :).
+In fact, recently, it's 3000 days birthday was celebrated :).
 After quite some wait, Python 3's uptake is dramatically on the rise, and I think it is therefore time to take a look at some data structures that Python 3 offers, but that are not available in Python 2.

-I will take a look at ``types.MappingProxyType``, ``typing.NamedTuple`` and ``types.SimpleNamespace``, all of which are new to Python 3.
+We will take a look at ``types.MappingProxyType``, ``typing.NamedTuple`` and ``types.SimpleNamespace``, all of which are new to Python 3.

 ``types.MappingProxyType``
 -------------------------

 ``types.MappingProxyType`` is used as a read-only dict and was added in Python 3.3.
 See docs_ for details.

-That ``types.MappingProxyType`` is read-only means that it can't be directly manipulated and if the user wants to make changes, he has to very deliberately make a copy, and change the copy.
-This is perfect it you're handing a ``dict`` over to a data consumer, and you want to ensure that the data consumer is not unintentionally changing the original data.
-This in in practical use often extremely useful, as cases of data consumers changing passed-in data structures leads to very obscure bugs that are difficult to track down.
+That ``types.MappingProxyType`` is read-only means that it can't be directly manipulated and if the user wants to make changes, he has to deliberately make a copy, and make changes to that copy.
+This is perfect if you're handing a ``dict`` over to a data consumer, and you want to ensure that the data consumer is not unintentionally changing the original data.
+In practical use this is often extremely useful, as cases of data consumers changing passed-in data structures leads to very obscure bugs that are difficult to track down.

 A ``types.MappingProxyType`` example: